 - Research indicates a good success rate.

-- Parent led structured methods are much faster.
+- Parent-led structured methods are much faster.

 If you are interested in using the Brazelton method for your child I highly recommend reading the following book (Amazon link) before you start.
-It gives you the in depth process on how to toilet train your child the Brazelton way.
+It gives you the in-depth process on how to toilet train your child the Brazelton way.

-I personally wanted to look at all the different methods and see if there was scientific evidence and and use that to find the best method for me.
+I personally wanted to look at all the different methods and see if there was scientific evidence and use that to find the best method for me.
 Which I feel I did.
-I learnt so much by diving into the research and finding out about child vs parent led methods.
+I learned so much by diving into the research and finding out about child vs parent-led methods.
 I then chose the way I thought was best for me and my children.
 That’s what you should do to.

 If your child is 3 years old and you are yet to find a satisfactory way of toilet training.
 I personally would give the Rapid Toilet Training method a go.
-It does take effort but I think children who find the process a little more difficult to grasp can really do well with a bit more structure to the training than a child led approach, in my opinion.
+It does take effort but I think children who find the process a little more difficult to grasp can really do well with a bit more structure to the training than a child-led approach, in my opinion.

 I felt that the Rapid Toilet Training method had attractive advantages over a more gradual approach.
-Mainly that the speed was so much faster and effort needed was much lower.
+Mainly that the speed was so much faster and effort needed being much lower.
 It also ended up with similar results over the long term.
 I guess it was less stressful for me to teach them intensively.
 I think my children were ready to learn, which is more than half the battle with toilet training.

 Try your best, stay positive and don’t let your fears and anxieties get in the way of your beautiful child learning an important life skill.
 With your love and support, they will master it in no time at all!

 1. American Academy of Pediatrics.
 Toilet Training.
 Guidelines for Parents.
 Elk Grove Village, Il: AAP; 1998.